 - Mentorship from students and faculty in the Honors Program

 - Official recognition at Commencement

 Admission to the Global Honors Program

-Admission to the Mercy College Global Honors Program is through application only.
+Admission to the Mercy University Global Honors Program is through application only.
 Students are evaluated holistically based on their reflective essays, history of academic success, and commitment to service and engaged leadership.
 To be eligible to apply for admission to the Global Honors Program, students must be full-time and be registered for a majority of their classes at a physical on-campus location (fully Distance Learning students are currently not eligible for admission to the Honors Program).

 Students applying to the program after High School must have a minimum High School GPA of 85.